legend80s/git-commit-msg-linter/README.md

 ![git-commit-msg-linter-demo](https://raw.githubusercontent.com/legend80s/commit-msg-linter/master/assets/demo-3.png)

+A git "commit-msg" hook for linting your git commit message against the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines).
+As a hook it will run at every commiting to make sure your every commit message is valid against the conventions.
+If not your commit will be aborted.

+*The repo is heavily influenced by [pre-commit](https://github.com/observing/pre-commit).
+Thanks.*

 ## Install

 ```shell
 npm install git-commit-msg-linter --save-dev
 ```

-## What's this

-It's a git "commit-msg" hook for linting your git commit message against the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines).
-As a hook it will run at every commiting to make sure your every commit message is valid against the conventions.
-If not your commit will be aborted.

-*The repo is heavily influenced by [pre-commit](https://github.com/observing/pre-commit).
-Thanks.*

 ## Why yet a new linter